Akaroa Museum banner 0001 Exhibitions FillWzExNDAsMzIwXQ

 Ship Nail & Tails Feathers

-From 4 December 2023.
+From 4 December 2023 to April 2024.

 This exhibition was originally created in partnership by Christchurch Art Gallery Te Puna o Waiwhetū and Canterbury Museum; a display of rare, exquisite and even curiously ordinary objects.